Get E-Book

 await fd.close();

-The position parameter is where random access enters the picture.
-Pass a number, and Node reads at that byte offset.
-Pass null, and it reads from the current file position and advances it.
-Explicit positions let you jump around inside a file without reading sequentially from the start.
+The position argument is where random access comes in.
+Pass a number, and Node reads from that exact byte offset.
+Pass null, and Node reads from the descriptor's current file position and advances it.

 Parsing a Binary Header